Select Page

 1.2 Prisoner categories

-2. The purpose of Sachsenhausen Frankfurt Concentration Camp
+1. The objective of Sachsenhausen Frankfurt Concentration Camp

-The primary purpose of Sachsenhausen Frankfurt Concentration Camp was to suppress opposition to the Nazi regime, eliminate “undesirables,” and exploit prisoner labor for military and industrial production.
+The chief aim of Sachsenhausen Frankfurt Concentration Camp was to punish opponents of Nazi regime, eliminate ‘social parasites’, and to use inmates for slave labour in military and industrial projects.

 2.1 Forced labor